 Exactly.
 There’s a reason the Seven Stars Yard is always busy – the walls feature the creme de la creme of international street art talent.
-At the moment the line-up is pretty stellar, but it pretty much always is.
+At the moment the line-up is pretty stellar, but then again, it pretty much always is.

-As soon as we walked around the corner to Fashion Street, we gatecrashed one of Shoreditch Street Art Tours’ Sunday morning outings.
 Sure enough, the guide pointed to one of Mr Cenz’s pieces and proclaimed “Now this is beautiful.
 Even people who don’t really get the idea of street art can appreciate the beauty and skill of this piece”.

 Now, isn’t that the truth.

 18. 5th Base Gallery – Heneage Street

 Innovative 5th Base Gallery is well worth a visit at any time.
 The gallery hosts a series of exhibitions, film screenings and workshops in the heart of Shoreditch.
 It also just so happens to have one of the biggest piece of Shoreditch street art tucked away on its side wall.

 The wall changes frequently – at the moment it’s a 3D work by reputed artist Fanakapan (who’s exhibition inside the gallery has now sadly finished).
 Up next?
 Who knows…